9.4 Evidence-Based Practice and Research

 Figure 9.7 Evidence-based Practice

-Evidence-based practice is the foundation nurses rely on to ensure their interventions, policies, and procedures are based on data supporting positive patient outcomes.
-EBP relies on scholarly research that generates new nursing knowledge, as well as quality improvement processes that review patient outcomes resulting from current nursing practice, to continually improve quality care.
+Evidence-based practice is the foundation nurses rely on to ensure their interventions, policies, and procedures are based on data supporting positive client outcomes.
+EBP relies on scholarly research that generates new nursing knowledge, as well as quality improvement processes that review client outcomes resulting from current nursing practice, to continually improve quality care.
 EBP encourages health care team members to incorporate new research findings into their practice, referred to as translating evidence into practice.
 Nurses must recognize the partnership between EBP and research; EBP cannot exist without continual scholarly research, and research requires nurses to evaluate research findings and incorporate them into their practice.[5]

 Read examples of nursing evidence-based projects from Johns Hopkins.

 Newly graduated nurses may become immediately involved with evidence-based practice and quality improvement processes.
-The Quality and Safety Education (QSEN) project further elaborates on evidence-based practice for entry-level nurses with the definition of EBP as, “integrating best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care.”
+The Quality and Safety Education (QSEN) project further elaborates on evidence-based practice for entry-level nurses with the definition of EBP as, “integrating best current evidence with clinical expertise and client/family preferences and values for delivery of optimal health care.”
 See Table 9.4 for the knowledge, skills, and attitudes associated with the QSEN competency of evidence-based practice for entry-level nurses.

-Table 9.4 QSEN: Knowledge, Skills, and Attitudes Associated With Evidence-Based Practice
+Table 9.4.
+QSEN: Knowledge, Skills, and Attitudes Associated With Evidence-Based Practice

 Knowledge Skills Attitudes